gpadolina/DeepLearning-notes/DeepLearning/Conclusions.md

 * *Logo generation/selection* - Mapping the name and description of a company to the company's logo Mapping images to images
 * *Super-resolution* - Mapping downsized images to higher-resolution versions of the same images
+* *Visual depth sensing* - Mapping images of indoor environments to maps of depth predictions Mapping images and text to text
+* *Visual QA* - Mapping images and natural-language questions about the contents of images to natural-languages answers Mapping video and text to text
+* *Video QA* - Mapping short videos and natural-language questions about the contents of videos to natural-language answers